stormwindy/Qi-Table/docs/_includes/pages/system.md

 <img align="center" src="static/imgs/event_cost.png" width="600"/>

 Our product would replace these recurring expenses with a one-time purchase.
 Once the system is in place, there would be no incremental purchases required apart from very occasional maintenance costs, in the case there is any serious damage inflicted on our product.
-The usual prices as found online for tables, depending on material and size, ranges from £50 - £200.
 We would customise our tables according to the customer’s wish, so the price would vary accordingly.
 The number of tables required also vary according to the capacity of the venue, but economy of scale should reduce the cost per entity.
+More details are available on the Budget section.

 Our team has discussed the health and safety concerns and implemented safeguards.
 We have emergency system shutdown procedures in place to avoid possible collisions invoked by the vision system or manually through the app.